anilkpalli/movie_recommender/README.md

    * The recommendations are based on IBCF.
 For efficiency purposes the IBCF similarity amtrix is pre-computed and stored in the data folder.
 The recommendations are computed using matrix products accordingly.
    * The recommendations are shown as movie posters.
 Very few movies do not have images available in which case the reommendation might not be returned in that particular slot

-   Note that the recommendations are reactive and could have couple of seconds lag
+   Note that the recommendations are reactive for every user input and could have 1-2 secs lag